unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 - Inactive, for which the instances do not have a parent dependency object

-When doing back and forth navigation between pages, instances of the controls in the dismissed pages should generally be collected after a few seconds, once those have been cleared from the `Frame` control's forward stack (done after every new page navigation).
+When doing back and forth navigation between pages, instances of the controls in the dismissed pages should generally, be collected after a few seconds, once those have been cleared from the `Frame` control's forward stack (done after every new page navigation).

-Searching for inactive objects first is generally best, as those instances are most likely kept alive by cross references.
+Searching for inactive objects first is generally best, as those instances are most likely kept alive by cross-references.

 This can happen when a Grid item has a strong field reference to its parent: